rgparkins/rgparkins.graphql-aspire.example/readme.md

 * Swap the in-memory store for EF Core + a real database
 * Add authentication/authorization with `HotChocolate.AspNetCore.Authorization`
 * Integrate OpenTelemetry exporters in `ServiceDefaults` for end-to-end tracing

----

-Would you like me to also create a **Contributing section** with developer workflow (branching, pull requests, coding standards), so this looks like a proper open-source repo?